idvorkin/idvorkin.github.io/_posts/2015-11-18-what-is-strategy.md

 * Which activities, features, or forms of competition are feasible or less costly to them because of complementary activities that their company performs.

-* Deepening a position involves making the company’s activities more distinctive, strengthening fit, and communicating the strategy better to those customers who should value it.
+* Deepening a position involves making the company's activities more distinctive, strengthening fit, and communicating the strategy better to those customers who should value it.

-> During such periods in an industry’s development, its basic productivity frontier is being established or reestablished.
+> During such periods in an industry's development, its basic productivity frontier is being established or reestablished.
 Explosive growth can make such times profitable for many companies, but profits will be temporary because imitation and strategic convergence will ultimately destroy industry profitability.
 The companies that are enduringly successful will be those that begin as early as possible to define and embody in their activities a unique competitive position.
 A period of imitation may be inevitable in emerging industries, but that period reflects the level of uncertainty rather than a desired state of affairs.

 > In high-tech industries, this imitation phase often continues much longer than it should.
-Enraptured by technological change itself, companies pack more features—most of which are never used—into their products while slashing prices across the board.
+Enraptured by technological change itself, companies pack more features-most of which are never used-into their products while slashing prices across the board.
 Rarely are trade-offs even considered.
 The drive for growth to satisfy market pressures leads companies into every product area.
 Although a few companies with fundamental advantages prosper, the majority are doomed to a rat race no one can win.

 > Ironically, the popular business press, focused on hot, emerging industries, is prone to presenting these special cases as proof that we have entered a new era of competition in which none of the old rules are valid.
 In fact, the opposite is true."